Liverwort: Ecology

 Today, liverworts can be found in many ecosystems across the planet except the sea and excessively dry environments, or those exposed to high levels of direct solar radiation.
 As with most groups of living plants, they are most common (both in numbers and species) in moist tropical areas.
 Liverworts are more commonly found in moderate to deep shade, though desert species may tolerate direct sunlight and periods of total desiccation.

 Classification

+Evolution

+Epiphytic thalloid liverworts evolved during the Triassic to the Cretaceous.

 Relationship to other plants

+Liverworts and mosses have many similar properties but can be distinguished with some work.
+A key difference is that the rhizoid of a liverwort is unicellular while for mosses the structure will be multicellular.
+Liverworts frequently have a thallus which is never present for mosses.
+Conversely, moss leaves may have costa, or a midrib, which do not appear in liverwort leaves.
+Other differences are not universal for all mosses and liverworts, but the occurrence of leaves arranged in three ranks, the presence of deep lobes or segmented leaves, or a lack of clearly differentiated stem and leaves all point to the plant being a liverwort.
+Liverworts are also distinguished from mosses in having unique complex oil bodies of high refractive index.

+Leafy species can be distinguished from the apparently similar mosses on the basis of a number of features, including the thalloid structure, their single-celled rhizoids and the presence of a costa (midrib) in the leaves.
+Liverworts are also distinguished from mosses in having unique complex oil bodies of high refractive index.

 Traditionally, the liverworts were grouped together with other bryophytes (mosses and hornworts) in the Division Bryophyta, within which the liverworts made up the class Hepaticae (also called Marchantiopsida).
 Somewhat more recently, the liverworts were given their own division (Marchantiophyta), as bryophytes became considered to be paraphyletic.
 However, the most recent phylogenetic evidence indicates that liverworts are indeed likely part of a monophyletic clade ("Bryophyta sensu lato" or "Bryophyta Schimp.") alongside mosses and hornworts.
 Hence, it has been suggested that the liverworts should be de-ranked to a class called Marchantiopsida.
 In addition, there is strong phylogenetic evidence to suggest that liverworts and mosses form a monophyletic subclade named Setaphyta.